GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-checkpoint/index.md

 # Configuring Route Based IPsec VPN Tunnel

-The environment below walks you through an IPSec VPN tunnel setup.
+Below is a sample environment to walk you through set up of route based VPN.
 Make sure to replace the IP addresses in the sample environment with your own IP addresses.

 **Google Cloud Platform**